ohshitgorillas/qmk_userspace/autocorrect/README.md

 Welcome to my personal autocorrect library for QMK keyboards!

+This concept has evolved into the [EntropPy](https://github.com/ohshitgorillas/entroppy) project, an autocorrect dictionary generator for [Espanso](https://espanso.org) and is therefore no longer actively maintained.

 ## Philosophy

 Most pre-packaged autocorrect solutions focus heavily on misspellings—they're filled with corrections for words that are genuinely misspelled due to lack of knowledge.
 As someone who spells quite well, however, I rarely need corrections for words like "definitely" or "separate."
 What I actually need is correction for the mechanical errors that occur during fast typing: transposed letters, doubled characters, missed keystrokes, and other symptoms of fatfingeritis.